A Fitting End

 Richard and I picked out a short black

-dress that we agreed might be a suitable
+dress that we agreed might

 reward, and as I was heading into the dressing